Can I have the 30% ruling if I start my own business?

 Can I transfer my business to The Netherlands?

-If you run a one-man business in your country of origin and you can prove it, for example by submitting a copy of registration in a commercial register in that country, you can bring this enterprise to the Netherlands and have it registered at the Chamber of Commerce as a Dutch eenmanszaak.
+If you run a one-man business in your country of origin and you can prove it, for example by submitting a copy of registration in a commercial register in that country, you might be allowed to bring this enterprise to the Netherlands and have it registered at the Chamber of Commerce as a Dutch eenmanszaak.
+More information is available on the website of the Dutch government

 What insurances should I consider as a self-employed professional?